XilinJia/Podcini/README.md

      height="80">](https://f-droid.org/packages/ac.mdiq.podcini/)
 Or download the latest APK from the [Releases Section](https://github.com/XilinJia/Podcini/releases/latest).

+## Preannouncement

+### Podcini 6, dubbed as PodciniR, is about to be under pre-release.
+With a different application Id, it can be installed in parallel with a previous version.
+See [Podcini 6 migrations instroctions](migrationTo6.md)

 This project is based on a fork of [AntennaPod](<https://github.com/AntennaPod/AntennaPod>) as of Feb 5 2024.

 Compared to AntennaPod this project: